FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Experimental setup

 We use the \texttt{LogisticRegression} routine of the \texttt{sklearn} package for this, which runs a LBFGS optimizer for up to 500 iterations.
 By default, we do not use a regularizer, \ie $\lambda=0$.
 From $g(x)$ we obtain classification decisions as $f(x)=\operatorname{sign}g(x)$ and probability estimates as $\sigma(x;w,b)=p(y=1|x)=\frac{1}{1+e^{-g(x)}}$, where we clip the output of $g$ to the interval $[-20,20]$ to avoid numeric issues.

 To train with fairness regularization, we solve the optimization problem

 where for reasons of numeric stability, we use $|t|_{\epsilon}=\sqrt{\frac{t^2}{t^2+\epsilon}}$ with $\epsilon=10^{-8}$.
-To do so, we use the \texttt{scipy.minimize} routine with "BFGS" optimizer for up to 500 iterations.
-The necessary gradients are computed automatically using \emph{jax}~\footnote{\url{https://github.com/google/jax} (version 0.2.12)} To initialize $(w,b)$ we use the result of training a (fairness-unaware) logistic regression with $\lambda=1$, where the regularization is meant to ensure that the parameters do not take too extreme values.
-When estimating the disparity, we use the same objective, but with different datasets, $S_1,S_2$ for the two terms in \eqref{eq:logreg-fairnessreg}.
+To do so, we use the \texttt{scipy.minimize} routine with \texttt{bfgs} optimizer for up to 500 iterations.
+The necessary gradients are computed automatically using \emph{jax}.\footnote{\url{https://github.com/google/jax} (version 0.3.14)} To initialize $(w,b)$, we use the result of training a (fairness-unaware) logistic regression with $\lambda=1$, where the regularization is meant to ensure that the parameters do not take too extreme values.
+When estimating the disparity, we use the same objective, but with different datasets, $S_1,S_2$ for the two terms in \eqref{eq:logreg-fairnessreg}, with the protected attributes as target labels for $S_1$, and the inverse of the protected attributes as target labels for $S_2$.